EnglishEnglish

 • reduce THD (Total Harmonic Distortion)

-• reduce extra heating in transformers/cables/conductors
+• reduce extra heating in transformers, cables and conductors

 • improve power quality